Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 NOTE: Although Academic Fresh Start provides academic forgiveness of prior cumulative GPA, the credit hours of prior courses attempted will still be considered in determining the PACE requirement for maintaining Satisfactory Academic Progress (SAP) for financial aid purposes.
 Contact Student Financial Services to determine the potential impact of Academic Fresh Start on future financial aid eligibility before submitting an appeal for Academic Fresh Start.

-Academic honesty is one of the most important qualities influencing the character and vitality of an educational institution.
-Academic misconduct or dishonesty is inconsistent with membership in an academic community and cannot be accepted.
+Academic honesty is one of the most important practices influencing the character and vitality of an educational institution.
+Academic misconduct, also known as academic dishonesty, is inconsistent with membership in an academic community and cannot be accepted.
 Violations of academic honesty represent a serious breach of discipline and may be considered grounds for disciplinary action, including dismissal from the University.

-Academic dishonesty is defined to include those acts which would deceive, cheat, or defraud so as to promote or enhance one’s scholastic record.
-Knowingly or actively assisting any person in the commission of an above-mentioned act is also academic dishonesty.
+Academic dishonesty is defined to include those acts, which would deceive, cheat, or defraud, resulting in the promotion or enhancement of one’s scholastic record.
+Knowingly or actively assisting any person in the commission of any of the above-mentioned act is also academic dishonesty.

 Academic dishonesty includes:

-In speaking or writing, plagiarism is the act of passing someone else’s work off as one’s own.
-In addition, plagiarism is defined as using the essential style and manner of expression of a source as if it were one’s own.
-If there is any doubt, the student should consult his/her instructor or any manual of term paper or report writing.
-Violations of academic honesty include:
+In speaking or writing, plagiarism is the act of claiming someone else’s work as one’s own.
+This includes paraphrasing without crediting the original source.
+If there is any doubt, the student should consult their instructor or any manual of term paper or report writing.
+Violations of academic honesty by plagiarism include, but are not limited to:

-- Presenting the exact words of a source without quotation marks;
+- Presenting the exact words of a source without quotation marks and/or proper attribution;

-- Presenting information, images, judgments, ideas, or facts summarized from a source without giving credit.
+- Presenting information, images, judgments, ideas, or facts summarized from a source without proper attribution; or

-Cheating includes using or relying on the work of someone else in an inappropriate manner.
+Cheating includes using or relying on the work of someone else in an inappropriate manner or contributing to another’s work in a likewise manner.
 It includes, but is not limited to, those activities where a student:

-- Copies another student’s work or intentionally allows others to copy assignments, examinations, source codes or designs;
+- Copies another student’s work or intentionally allows others to copy one’s own assignments, examinations, source codes, or other intellectual property;

-- Works in a group when she/he has been told to work individually;
+- Works in a group when they have been told to work individually or solicits someone else to complete an assignment in part or in whole;

-- Uses unauthorized reference material during an examination; or
+- Uses unauthorized reference material or electronic devices during an examination;

-- Have someone else take an examination or takes the examination for another
+- Has someone else take an examination or takes the examination for another;

 General Responsibilities for Academic Honesty: